legumeinfo/pandagma/README.md

 2. Make a work directory.
 A good practice is to name the directory with an indication of the type of workflow (family or pan) and the number of "main" and "extra" annotations to be included:
 ```
+       cd $WORK_DIR
-       mkdir ../work_family_7_3`
+       mkdir work_family_7_3`
 ```

 3. Get into a suitable work environment (computation node), and load dependencies.

-    These can be loaded using a module-loading system, or with a package manager such as conda, or via a Singularity image.
+    These can be loaded using a package manager such as conda, or via a SingularityCE/Apptainer image.
 ```
-        pandagma_sing_img=$YOURPATH/pandagma.sif
+        pandagma_img=$YOURPATH/pandagma.sif

         OR:

-        module load miniconda
         source activate pandagma
          # Here, `pandagma` is the name of the conda environment where the dependencies are installed.
 ```